Big-eared woolly bat: Habitat

 Big woolly-eared bats live in warm subtropical forests, usually roosting in caves and hollow logs, where prey is returned to before consumption.
-Geographically, they are found in southern parts of Mexico and extend through Northeastern South America, being found as far south as Bolivia.
+Geographically, they are found in southern parts of Mexico and extend through Northeastern South America, being found as far south as northern Argentina.
 They are typically found in areas that also host many other species of bat.

 Diet

 Big-eared woolly bats have diverse feeding habits.
-It has been shown to feed primarily on small arthropods and small vertebrates, including fruits, beetles, moths, small mammals (including opossums and rodents), birds (including passerine birds) and even other bat species.
+It has been shown to feed primarily on small arthropods and small vertebrates, including beetles, moths, small mammals (including opossums and rodents), birds (including passerine birds) and even other bat species.
 Though primarily carnivorous or insectivorous, it has also been known to eat fruit.
 However, in captivity, they refused to eat fruit, indicating a preference toward meat or insects.
 Another unique prey item for this species are geckos.
 This prey item was previously thought to have been only displayed in one other species of New World bat - T. cirrhosis.
 They are able to take prey of up to 70 g weight, but more commonly feed on smaller vertebrates of 10 to 35 g.
 Prey is not consumed until the bat has returned to its roost and returned to its head-down position.